 The definition of disability can vary widely.
-Someone with no arms and legs might not feel disabled at all, for example, while someone who has lost a finger may feel permanently disabled.
-For purposes of offering disability benefits, SSI and Social Security disability standards have been created to help define when someone is disabled.
+Someone with no arms and no legs might not feel disabled at all, while someone who has lost a finger may feel permanently disabled.
+For purposes of offering disability benefits, supplemental security income (SSI) and Social Security disability standards have been created to help define when someone is disabled.

 Understanding the Current Disability Definition

-You may be disabled under current Social Security disability standards and eligible for benefits if you:
+You may be disabled under current Social Security disability standards and eligible for Social Security Disability Insurance (SSDI) benefits if you: